 \subsection{Preliminary Tools: Fast Transformations}

-Our algorithm will crucially relies on the following algorithmic tools and definitions tools from~\cite{BjorklundHKK09}. \begin{definition}[Zeta and M\"obius Transform] Let $f: 2^U \rightarrow \bbN$.
-Then the Zeta-transform $\zeta f$ and M\"obius transform $\mu f$ are functions from $2^U$ to $\bbN$ such that for every $X \subseteq U$:
+Our algorithm will crucially rely on the following algorithmic tools and definitions from~\cite{BjorklundHKK09}. \begin{definition}[Zeta and M\"obius Transform] Let $f: 2^U \rightarrow \bbN$.
+Then the zeta transform $\zeta f$ and M\"obius transform $\mu f$ are functions from $2^U$ to $\bbN$ such that for every $X \subseteq U$:

 \end{definition}

 \begin{definition} Given $\cS \subseteq 2^U$, the \emph{down-closure} $\dc\cS$ and \emph{up-closure} $\uc\cS$ are defined as follows:

 \end{definition}